JuliaPluto/HypertextLiteral.jl/docs/src/design.md

     #?
 VERSION < v"1.6.0-DEV"
     @print @htl "Look, Ma, $("<i>automatic escaping</i>")!"
     #-> ERROR: LoadError: "interpolated string literals are not supported"⋮
+   g
+    #?
+VERSION < v"1.6.0-DEV"
+    @print @htl "$("even if they are the only content")"
+    #-> ERROR: LoadError: "interpolated string literals are not supported"⋮

 However, you can fix by wrapping a value in a `string` function.